-The biggest difference is that by traveling alone it “forces” me to exercise my extrovert muscles.
+The biggest difference is that travelling alone “forces” me to exercise my extrovert muscles.

-While traveling with friends can be more comfortable, it also meant I mingled a lot less.
+While travelling with friends can be more comfortable, it also meant I mingled a lot less.

-The times I’ve made long lasting friendships, were when I traveled solo.
+The times I’ve made long-lasting friendships were when I travelled solo.

 What were your roommates like on the other tours?